Kyiv

-Kyiv, also Kiev, (Note: See for alternative spellings and pronunciations.) is the capital and most populous city of Ukraine.
-Located in the north-central part of the country, it straddles both sides of the Dnieper River.
-As of 1 January 2022, its population was 2,952,301, making Kyiv the seventh-most populous city in Europe.
+Kyiv, also spelt Kiev, (Note: See for alternative spellings and pronunciations.) is the capital and most populous city of Ukraine.
+Located in the north-central part of the country, it straddles both banks of the Dnieper River.
+As of January 2022, the population of Kyiv was 2,952,301, making it the seventh-most populous city in Europe.
 Kyiv is an important industrial, scientific, educational, and cultural center.
-It is home to many high-tech industries, higher education institutions, and historical landmarks.
-The city has an extensive system of public transport and infrastructure, including the Kyiv Metro.
+It is home to high-tech industries, higher education institutions, and historical landmarks.
+The city has an extensive public transport system, which includes the Kyiv Metro.

 The city's name is said to derive from the name of Kyi, one of its four legendary founders.
-During its history, Kyiv, one of the oldest cities in Eastern Europe, passed through several stages of prominence and obscurity.
-The city probably existed as a commercial center as early as the 5th century.
-A Slavic settlement on the great trade route between Scandinavia and Constantinople, Kyiv was a tributary of the Khazars, until its capture by the Varangians (Vikings) in the mid-9th century.
+One of the oldest cities in Eastern Europe, during its history, it has passed through several stages of prominence and obscurity.
+It probably existed as a commercial center as early as the 5th century.
+A Slavic settlement on the great trade route between Scandinavia and Constantinople, it was a tributary of the Khazars, until its capture by the Varangians (Vikings) in the mid-9th century.
 Under Varangian rule, the city became a capital of Kievan Rus', the first East Slavic state.
-Completely destroyed during the Mongol invasions in 1240, the city lost most of its influence for the centuries to come.
-Coming under Lithuania, then Poland and then Russia, the city would grow from a frontier market into an important centre of Orthodox learning in the sixteenth century, and later of industry, commerce, and administration by the nineteenth.
+During the Siege of Kiev (1240), Kyiv was left in ruins; it lost most of its influence for the centuries to come.

-The city prospered again during the Russian Empire's Industrial Revolution in the late 19th century.
-In 1918, when the Ukrainian People's Republic declared independence from the Russian Republic after the October Revolution there, Kyiv became the republic's capital.
-From the end of the Ukrainian-Soviet and Polish-Soviet wars in 1921, Kyiv was part of the Ukrainian SSR, of which it became the capital in 1934.
-The city suffered significant destruction during World War II but quickly recovered in the postwar years, remaining the Soviet Union's third-largest city.
+Kyiv grew into a centre of Eastern Orthodox learning during the 16th century.
+It prospered during the Russian Empire's Industrial Revolution in the late 19th century, becoming a centre of industry, commerce, and administration.
+In 1918, the Ukrainian People's Republic declared independence from the Russian Republic after the October Revolution, and Kyiv became the new republic's capital.
+Following the Ukrainian-Soviet and Polish-Soviet wars, Kyiv became part of the Ukrainian SSR, of which it became the capital in 1934.
+The city suffered significant destruction during World War II, but recovered after the war as the Soviet Union's third-largest city.

-Following the collapse of the Soviet Union and Ukrainian independence in 1991, Kyiv remained Ukraine's capital and experienced a steady influx of ethnic Ukrainian migrants from other regions of the country.
-During the country's transformation to a market economy and electoral democracy, Kyiv has continued to be Ukraine's largest and wealthiest city.
-Its armament-dependent industrial output fell after the Soviet collapse, adversely affecting science and technology, but new sectors of the economy such as services and finance facilitated Kyiv's growth in salaries and investment, as well as providing continuous funding for the development of housing and urban infrastructure.
-Kyiv has emerged as the most pro-Western region of Ukraine; parties advocating tighter integration with the European Union dominate during elections in Ukraine.
+Following the collapse of the Soviet Union and Ukrainian independence in 1991, during the country's transformation into a market economy and electoral democracy, Kyiv has continued to be Ukraine's largest and wealthiest city.
+It has lost its dependence on the armaments industry, which has adversely affected the city's science and technology sectors, but the growth of the services and finance sectors has facilitated funding for the development of housing and urban infrastructure.